wozhouh/caffe-gdp/README.md

 Now when GDP is finished, we get a caffemodel of about 799kB (pruning_rate: 0.5), which is only 47.4% of the original 1684kB with an accuracy of 98.91% compared to 99.02%.

-GDP is an automatic pruning method of typical CNN architect, which make is thinner and faster.
+GDP is an automatic pruning method of typical CNN architecture, which make it much thinner and faster.

 # Caffe